Skip to content

 Get the multi-state work done correctly.

-Book a 30-minute discovery call.
-A Certified Payroll ProAdvisor reviews your current state mix, employee locations, growth trajectory, and existing QuickBooks Payroll setup — then scopes either a one-time multi-state engagement or an ongoing monthly retainer.
+Start with a free file review.
+A Certified Payroll ProAdvisor reviews your current state mix, employee locations, growth trajectory, and existing QuickBooks Payroll setup — then scopes either a one-time multi-state engagement or an ongoing monthly retainer, in writing, before any work begins.
 Fixed-fee setup, transparent retainer pricing.
 Coordinated with your CPA or EA on tax-opinion matters; no commission on Intuit products.